Cloud Computing

 Let's install the latest version, but it will require adding new repos first:

 That last line above is important to update all the repositories.
-Now, we can install the common PHP 7.3 packages (plus, some others that will come in handy).
+Now, we can install the common PHP 8.2 packages (plus some others that will be useful).

 Just hit "y" on the prompt, and PHP should now be installed.
 You can check by typing php -v at the command line.

-Ok, so now we have Nginx installed and PHP installed, but we still can't run any PHP files through Nginx.
+Okay, now we have Nginx and PHP installed, but we still can't run any PHP files through Nginx.
 This requires more configuration.

 Setting Up Nginx with PHP

-Nginx has a default configuration file that has lines you can un-comment for PHP to work.
+Nginx has a default configuration file with lines you can un-comment for PHP to work.
 You can find the file here: /etc/nginx/sites-enabled/default

-If you un-comment the location PHP location block and update php7.0-fpm.sock to php7.3-fpm.sock, you'll have a working Nginx setup, ready to process PHP.
+If you un-comment the location PHP location block and update php7.4-fpm.sock to php8.2-fpm.sock, you'll have a working Nginx setup, ready to process PHP.

 It should look like this: